jhelsas/sphalerite/Medium-publication/How to reason about numerical code optimization: Part 3 SIMD, Compiler Flags and Architecture.md

 }
 ```

 ​	The re-worked naïve computation can be seen below.
 We also introduce hints to the compiler to indicate that the inner-most loop should be vectorized, this is done with `#pragma omp simd` .
-The additional `reduction(+:rhoii)` indicates that the variable `rhoii` will be accumulated on during the loop and `aligned(x,y,z,nu)` indicates to the compiler that the arrays indicated have the [proper memory alignment](https://stackoverflow.com/questions/31089502/aligned-and-unaligned-memory-access-with-avx-avx2-intrinsics), which I find to be one of the more arcane requirements to utilize vectorization.
+It may be needed to use an option `aligned(x,y,z,nu)` in the `#pragma`, though it was not necessary here,  indicating to the compiler that the arrays indicated have the [proper memory alignment](https://stackoverflow.com/questions/31089502/aligned-and-unaligned-memory-access-with-avx-avx2-intrinsics), which I find to be one of the more arcane requirements to utilize vectorization.

 ​	Another impediment to vectorization is if the memory regions on the the involved arrays have some overlap, which is named *array aliasing*,  which can result in incorrect execution.
 By default **the compiler will not vectorize** the code if it suspects that it is the case, and thus it is necessary to explicitly indicate that we **promise** not to feed aliased arrays to the function.
 This hint is done by the C99 keyword `restrict`, as in the `double* restrict x` declaration.